oleg-sta/commonLibMask/README.md

 ## How it works

-Here you can find a explaining how this library works.
-It integrates a lot of different fields: working with camera, machine learning algorithms for finding face and points on it, mathematics - to find position in space and morphings and finally OpenGL to draw fastly on screen.
+Here you can find an explaining how this library works.
+It integrates a lot of different fields: working with camera, machine learning algorithms for finding face and points on it, mathematics (SVD decomposition) - to find position in space and morphings and finally OpenGL to draw it fastly on a screen.

 ### Working with camera

-Here you could find how to work with camera.
-Main class is [FastCameraView](https://github.com/oleg-sta/commonLibMask/blob/master/src/main/java/ru/flightlabs/masks/camera/FastCameraView.java)
+First start with camera.
+Main class is [FastCameraView](https://github.com/oleg-sta/commonLibMask/blob/master/src/main/java/ru/flightlabs/masks/camera/FastCameraView.java).

 ### Finding face on frame